mrrusof/mrrusof.github.io/_posts/2016-03-21-ecological-bin-packing.markdown

 cost += count[0][G] + count[1][G];
 {% endhighlight %}

-The cost of all configurations is the following.
+The cost of all configurations for the given input is the following.

 {% highlight asciidoc %}
 BCG 30